shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 They all watched in anticipation as the climbing noise showed itself: a little green goblin with big, floppy ears in a brown leather jacket.
 He held his chest, where a pool of blood was staining his yellowing white undershirt.
 He stumbled into the room, landing on his face.
 As soon as he stood up, he shut the window.
 His breathing was rapid and frantic.
 He sat down in the corner, looking up at the window.

-Outside, Arakroca patrols flew around, pecking at the windows.
+Outside, aarakocra patrols flew around, pecking at the windows.
 They pecked at this window, and after looking inside, they left.

 The goblin sighed, taking a few deep breaths.